-New fabrics were designed with properties better for the form-hugging swimsuits being developed – and closer to what we see today.
+New materials were created with characteristics better suited for the developing form-fitting swimsuits, and closer to what we see today.

-So fabrics like nylon and latex were used early, and polyester, spandex, and other blended fabrics were introduced a little later.
+As a result, materials like nylon and latex were utilised in the beginning while polyester, spandex, and other blended textiles were added a little later.

-Polyester is durable and moisture-absorbing like nylon, plus it retains its shape, is colourfast, and can resist sweat and UV rays.
+In addition to being strong and moisture-absorbing like nylon, polyester also keeps its form, is colorfast, and can withstand dampness and UV rays.

-Polyester is commonly used in fashion, activewear, and outerwear such as coats and anoraks.
-It is also used in textiles like soft furnishings or bedding, duvets, and even footwear.
+Fashion, activewear, and outerwear like coats and anoraks all frequently employ polyester.
+Additionally, it is utilised in textiles for duvets, soft furnishings or bedding, and even footwear.

-Spandex can be stretched to 5 to 8 times its size – ideal for swimming and movement.
+Spandex may be stretched to 5 to 8 times its original size, making it perfect for movement and swimming.